 If you want to be a part of the challenge before March 1, reach out to Karinia Lee, CE, NZ Asian Leaders and Priti Garude, Marketing and Communications Manager, NZ Asian Leaders.

-Mai Chen, Managing Partner at Chen Palmer and founder of the Superdiversity Centre as well as MyAdvice.Legal, recognises the challenges their unique identity may bring to new migrants, when trying to understand a different legal system.
+Mai Chen, Managing Partner at Chen Palmer and founder of the Superdiversity Institute as well as MyAdvice.Legal, recognises the challenges their unique identity may bring to new migrants, when trying to understand a different legal system.

 “We wanted to be responsive to New Zealand’s growing number of Chinese new migrants.
 By providing MyAdvice.Legal in their own language, we hope that they will be able to seek legal advice to address their problems”.